-The partnership supports nine collaborative PhD studentships.
-Each of the N8 PRP institutions has registered one PGR funded for three years, benefiting from advanced training, methods and skills development provided by the three Doctoral Training Centres (DTCs) that make up the N8.
-In line with the ESRC collaborative model of studentship, the projects will be designed in conjunction with the policing partners and will entail substantive knowledge exchange components.
+As part of the Catalyst grant (2016-2020), the partnership has supported nine collaborative PhD studentships.
+Each of the N8 PRP institutions registered one PGR funded for three years, benefiting from advanced training, methods and skills development provided by the three Doctoral Training Centres (DTCs) that make up the N8.
+In line with the ESRC collaborative model of studentship, the projects were designed in conjunction with the policing partners and entailed substantive knowledge exchange components.

 Joint working between social work and the police